junjiek/junjiek.github.io/_posts/tool/2015-07-12-bootsing-svm-exp.md

 ---

 > Test and compare the existing svm and boosting packages from two perspectives:
-> 1. Running time and accuracy with different size of training set
+> 1. Training time and accuracy with different size of training set
-> 2. Running time and accuracy with different size of feature
+> 2. Training time and accuracy with different size of feature

 ## 1. Different sample size